Mathématique: Intergalactic Gate Bridge

 “No,” McKay says.

-“I take back literally everything I just said,” McKay snaps.
+He catches it.
+With difficulty.
+Not suavely.
+“I take back literally everything I said,” McKay snaps.
 “You ride a motorcycle?”

 “And I do it very well.”
 Carter straddles the bike.
 “Come on, Rodney.
-I bet you’ve done things that are orders of magnitude more dangerous.
+You’ve done things that are orders of magnitude more dangerous.
 Didn’t you try to exact vacuum energy from standard spacetime?”

 “Yeah—but not for—for—leisure,” McKay sputters.

-“You just told me that low blood sugar science costs lives.”
+“You just told me low blood sugar science ‘costs lives’.
+This food is important.”
 Carter has the audacity to grin at him.
 “Live a little, McKay.”

-There is no one else in the universe for whom Rodney McKay would mount a motorcycle out of aspirational camaraderie.
+There’s no one else in the universe for whom Rodney McKay would mount a motorcycle out of aspirational camaraderie.
 But this is Samantha Carter.
 And, together, they’d built a Gate Bridge.
-He’s reached for her across the intergalactic void.
-She’s reached right back.
+He’d reached for her across the intergalactic void.
+She’d reached back.

-“C’mon,” Carter says, backing the bike out of the space where she’d parked it, pointing it along the vector that will take them straight to out of the parking lot.
+“C’mon.”
+Carter starts the engine, eases the bike out of the space where she’d parked it, and points it along the vector that will take them out of the parking lot.
 “You can hang onto me.
 O’Malley’s is just down the road.”

-“I know where O’Malley’s is,” McKay mutters, jamming the slightly too small helmet onto his head, and slinging a leg over the bike, against every fiber of his better judgment.
+“I know where O’Malley’s is,” McKay mutters.
+He jams a too-small helmet onto his head and slings a leg over the bike, against every fiber of his better judgment.
 “Where do I put my feet?”

-“Sorry, wasn’t sure if you got out much when you were here,” Carter says, just a little sly, pointing out the footrests.
+Carter, a little sly, points out the footrests.
 “Scoot forward.
 You can hang onto my hips.”

 “Just relax,” Carter says, loud over the bike’s engine.
 “Forward momentum is stabilizing.
 Lean into the turns, not away from them.”

-“I understand momentum, thanks,” McKay shouts back, trying not to dig his fingers into Carter’s hip bones and doing his best to keep at least a little bit of space between them because this is really not how he thought his night would go, and he’s mostly over his, er, decades-long immature crush on Samantha Carter BUT there is only so much a guy can be expected to take, and literally hanging onto Carter’s hips as she directs a motorcycle down a winding mountain road under stars and in darkness is going to feature heavily in his thoughts for the rest of his life and there’s really no getting around that, unfortunately.
+“I understand momentum, thanks!”
+McKay tries not to dig his fingers into Carter’s hip bones and does his best to keep at least a little space between them because this is really not how he thought his night would go, and he’s mostly over his, er, decades-long immature crush on Samantha Carter BUT there is only so much a guy can be expected to take and literally hanging onto Carter’s hips as she directs a motorcycle down a dark and winding mountain road is going to feature heavily in his thoughts for the rest of his life and there’s really no getting around that, unfortunately.

 The experience is bone-shatteringly glorious.